Best Design Books – 12 Top Reads

 Logo Design Love by David Airey

-Logo Design Love is a comprehensive guide for creating iconic brand identities.
-In this, David Airey shows you how to create an iconic brand image from start to finish.
-Using client case studies as examples, he teaches the reader how to generate ideas, charge for their work, and collaborate with clients.
+Logo Design Love provides comprehensive guidance for creating iconic brand identities.
+David Airey demonstrates the complete process of developing memorable brand imagery from conception to completion.
+Using client case studies as examples, he teaches readers to generate ideas, establish pricing, and collaborate effectively with clients.

 Click Here For The Best Price